symbol/symbol-docs/source/concepts/transaction.rst

 Transaction life-cycle
 **********************

-Once a transaction is initiated, it is still unconfirmed and thus not yet accepted by the network.
+When a transaction is initiated through the API, it always returns an OK.
+It is still unconfirmed and thus not yet accepted by the network.
 At this point, it is not clear if it will get included in a block.
 Never rely on a transaction which has the state unconfirmed.

+To know the status of the transaction, which can be OK or :doc:`Failure<../api/error>`, you have to:

+1) Check the status via API endpoint
+2) Listen to the different :doc:`WebSocket<listener>` channels.

 .. figure:: ../resources/images/transaction-cycle.png
     :width: 800px